conormckenzie/metanoia/README.md

 -  Public Discord group: https://discord.gg/pwUDCf6T

 This code repository is actively developed on, and contains smart contracts and related files for Metanoia before they are deployed to the Polygon network.

+THIS CODE IS NOT YET PRODUCTION READY, AND MAY HAVE SEVERE VULNERABILITIES OR ERRORS.
+IT HAS NOT YET BEEN AUDITED.